 You can see the current ZIP code map below and can find yours by clicking around or searching for your ZIP code in the top right of the map.

-That's an increase of 501 new cases reported since Wednesday, a jump from the 479 new cases reported on Tuesday.
+That's an increase of 356 new cases reported since Sunday and 20 new reported deaths.

-There have been a total of 287,605 PCR and Serology tests reported to the state as of Thursday.
+In total 8,841 new tests were reported Tuesday.
+There has been a total of 159,082 tests reported to the state as of Tuesday.

 Here's a county breakdown:

 - Coconino: 720

 - Apache: 744